robbarry/tunneler/README.md

 You can also delete the container.
 If you do so while it's running, you'll need to specify the `--force` parameter:

 	docker rm [CONTAINER_NAME] --force

+You can also have the container [start automatically on boot](https://docs.docker.com/config/containers/start-containers-automatically/).